attorney755/Personal_Expense_Tracker/README.md

 Clone this repository to your local machine using the following command:

 git clone <repository-url>

 cd Personal_expense-Tracker

 Create a Virtual Environment (Optional)

 It's recommended to use a virtual environment to manage dependencies.
 Create and activate a virtual environment using the following commands:

 python3 -m venv .venv
 source .venv/bin/activate  # On Windows, use `.venv\Scripts\activate`
 Install Dependencies
-Install the required Python packages using pip:

-pip install mysql-connector-python prettytable
+Install the required Python packages using pip: pip install mysql-connector-python prettytable

 Set Up the Database
 Ensure your MySQL server is running.
 The application will automatically create the necessary database and tables if they don't exist.
 Update the database connection details in the create_conn function if needed.

 Run the Application
-Run the application using the following command:

-python Insiders-Summative/Personal_expense-Tracker.py
 Usage Instructions

 Register or Log In

 When you first run the application, you will be prompted to register or log in.
 Follow the on-screen instructions to create a new user account or log in with existing credentials.

 Main Menu

 Once logged in, you will be presented with the main menu, which includes the following options:

 Log Expense: Enter details of a new expense, including category, amount, date, description, and payment method.